zimbora/esp32-sysfile/README.md

 ```

 ### Iterate directory
+* Iterate files inside a folder and call callback function on each iteration
+*
 * @dir - path to directory
 * @timeout - available time to execute operation
 * @callback - function to be executed on each iteration